rdsea/IoTCloudSamples/README.md

 - Hong-Linh Truong, Georgiana Copil, Schahram Dustdar, Duc-Hung Le, Daniel Moldovan, Stefan Nastic, On Engineering Analytics for Elastic IoT Cloud Platforms [PDF](https://users.aalto.fi/~truongh4/publications/2016/truong-icsoc2016.pdf), (c)Springer-Verlag,14th International Conference on Service Oriented Computing (ICSOC 2016), Oct 10-13, 2016.
 Banff, Canada.

 ## Contact
-Code is currently updated and uploaded.
+Code is currently being updated and uploaded.
 Contact Hong-Linh Truong (linh.truong@aalto.fi) for further information

 ## Acknowledgment

 The work is dated back from 2015.
-The work is partially supported by the [H2020 U-test project](http://www.u-test.eu) and the [H2020 Inter-IoT](http://www.inter-iot-project.eu/), with a lot of in-kind effort from students and also is benefited from our collaboration with industries, who share use cases and data.
+The work was partially supported by the [H2020 U-test project](http://www.u-test.eu) and the [H2020 Inter-IoT](http://www.inter-iot-project.eu/).
+The work has been contributed by a lot of in-kind effort from students and also has been benefited from our collaboration with industries, who share use cases and data.